-If you need a black and white lens and you want great detail and tonal depth, these f2 lenses are fantastic.
+If you need a black-and-white lens and you want great detail and tonal depth, these f2 lenses are fantastic.

-Like mentioned above, you can get better micro contrast with some cheap Chinese lenses, however, they won’t be as corrected as this lens and they won’t have autofocus.
+As mentioned above, you can get better micro contrast with some cheap Chinese lenses, however, they won’t be as corrected as this lens and they won’t have autofocus.

 Fujinon 23mm f2 Review | Bottom Line

 The Fujinon 23mm f2 isn’t a perfect lens, and I probably wouldn’t recommend it for the hardcore snobby professional, but, it has so much going for it that I love.
 23mm is really my favorite focal length on an APS-C camera.
 It gives you just about 35mm which I think is perfect for casual and street photography or even video.
 It’s probably the most versatile focal length, even more so than a full frame 50mm in my opinion.